PaulMorel1/tina-starter-grande/README.md

 ## :crystal_ball: Wishlist/Roadmap

+- Upgrade to gatsby 3.0.
+This is required to upgrade to gatsby-plugin-image.
+  - There is a version conflict on "graphql"
 - Upgrade image handling from gatsby-image to gatsby-plugin-image
 - Cross platform compatible media manager.
   - Windows support